openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 # Samsung Smartthings Binding

-This binding integrates the Samsung Smartthings Hub into OpenHAB.
-This is implemented as an OpenHAB 2 binding.
+This binding integrates the Samsung Smartthings Hub into openHAB.
+This is implemented as an openHAB 2 binding.

 **This binding only works with the Smartthings Classic App**